-TPG AG Multi-Strategy, with \$2.1 billion in assets under management as of March 31, 2024, invests across the breadth of TPG AG Credit, with a geographic focus in the United States and Western Europe.
-TPG AG Multi-Strategy offers actively managed co-mingled funds, including its Super Fund ("Super Fund"), in addition to bespoke vehicles and various multi-strategy credit funds of one.
+TPG AG Multi-Strategy, with \$2.2 billion in assets under management as of June 30, 2024, invests across the breadth of TPG AG Credit, with a geographic focus in the United States and Western Europe.
+TPG AG Multi-Strategy offers actively managed co-mingled funds, including the Super Fund, in addition to bespoke vehicles and various multi-strategy credit funds of one.
 These funds invest in public and private investment opportunities sourced from across TPG AG Credit, as well as arbitrage strategies, including convertible arbitrage and merger arbitrage.
 TPG AG Multi-Strategy funds invest in, among other products, corporate loans and bonds, residential, consumer and asset-based loans and securities, hybrid instruments and derivative securities, including currency and interest rate hedges.